Esri/arcgis-maps-sdk-java-samples/editing/update-geometries/README.md

 ##How to use the sample##
 To update a feature's location.
- - click on a feature from the map and then click on another location to move feature to that location
+ - click on a feature from the map and then click on another location to move it

 ![](UpdateGeometries.png)